-Stacy Edmondson
+Stacy Edmondson and

+Computer

+Science at

+Whitman

+College in the

+fall of 2015.

+Stacy

+received her

+Ph.D. in

+Statistics from

-and Computer Science at Whitman College in the fall of 2015.
-Stacy received her Ph.D. in Statistics from for accounting for identity, capture, and recapture uncertainty when estimating detection probability from capture-recapture surveys.
+Colorado State University in the summer of 2015 where her research focused on developing statistical methods for accounting for identity, capture, and recapture uncertainty when estimating detection probability from capture-recapture surveys.
 Her other areas of interest include computational, Bayesian and environmental statistics.
 Stacy also enjoys both watching and participating in a wide variety of sports and activities.